southalc/vault/README.md

 ## Description

-This module provides functions and type/providers to integrate Hashicorp Vault with Puppet and uses the main module class to enable issuing and renewing host certificates from a Vault PKI secrets engine.
-The module has no dependencies other than 'puppetlabs-stdlib' and requires no extra ruby gems on the Puppet server or agents.
+This module provides functions, types, and providers to integrate Hashicorp Vault with Puppet, and uses the main module class to enable issuing and renewing host certificates from a Vault PKI secrets engine.
 If you only want to use the functions without issuing host certificates from Vault, add the module to an environment without assigning it to any nodes.

 The custom hiera backend `vault_hiera_hash` enables the puppet server to use a Vault key/value secrets engine as a hiera data_hash.
-This allows storing multiple key/value pairs on a given Vault path, then using it from hiera much like local YAML files.
+This allows storing multiple key/value pairs on a given Vault path and using it from hiera much like local YAML files.
 The function supports both v1 and v2 of the Vault key/value secrets engine and is useful to easily separate secrets from other version controlled hiera data.
+The `vault_secrets::approle_agent` plan can be used to obtain a Vault token for use with hiera, or the Puppet certificate can be used for certificate authentication to Vault.

-The `vault_hash` and `vault_key` functions also support Vault key/value secrets engines version 1 and 2, and can be used in manifests to get secrets from Vault.
-With Puppet agents 6 and later you can also use [deferred functions](https://puppet.com/docs/puppet/latest/deferred_functions.html) to enable clients to get secrets directly from Vault without passing them through the Puppet server.
+The `vault_hash` and `vault_key` functions also support Vault key/value secrets engines version 1 and 2 and can be used in manifests to get secrets from Vault.
+With Puppet agents 6 and later you can also use [deferred functions](https://puppet.com/docs/puppet/latest/deferred_functions.html) to enable clients to get secrets directly from Vault without passing them through the Puppet server in a catalog.

-The `vault_cert` resource type can be used to manage TLS certificates for use by other applications.
+The `vault_cert` custom resource type can be used to manage TLS certificates for use by other applications.
 These are issued by Vault directly to agents (private keys are not stored on puppet servers or in the catalog), and renewed automatically as needed.
+Note that this requires puppet agents to authenticate to Vault using the agent certificate and request a Vault certificate from a configured role on a PKI secrets engine.

 ## Setup

+The module does not require any extra ruby gems on the Puppet server or agents.
 Obviously you need to have a working Hashicorp Vault deployment first.
+The following describes a basic Vault configuration to support puppet integration.

 Complete the following steps on the Vault server:

 1. Enable a kv secrets engine on path 'puppet/'.
 This example is for version 1 of the k/v engine:
 ```